 Digital Transformation Guide: Discover the strategy- 3 mins

 I’ve been thinking of sharing my lessons learned from Digital Transformation for a while.
-Just a few days ago, when I was reviewing my notes, I noticed that I had enough ideas to write a guide, so I took my pen and began to write.
+Just a few days ago, when I was reviewing my notes, I noticed that I had enough ideas to write a guide.
 This article is the first part where I propose a new way to “define” a strategy.

 I don’t pretend to have the silver bullet for Digital Transformation, because I don’t have it.
 Furthermore, I’m sure that nobody has it.

 The strategy should be discovered, not defined

 Almost all organizations need to change and transform, but many are trying to do so with traditional methods.
 They set a long-term plan, execute it, and attempt to control any deviation.
 However, along the way, they will find known or unknown variables that impact their strategy.
 And when they seek out the root cause, they find that people and culture play an essential role in those variables.

 That’s why the Digital Transformation Strategy shouldn’t be a plan to adopt new ways of working like Agile, Design Thinking, Lean Startup, Lean Manufacturing, etc. Instead, the strategy should be a “plan” to change the organizational mindset but, as you may know, it is impossible to define it beforehand, because nobody knows how to change hundreds or thousands of people’s mindsets.

 Therefore, define a strategy is a complex challenge because there are too many variables to handle.
 Moreover, the uncertainty is high, because nobody knows if it’s going to work.
 Also, there are many ways to try to find a solution.
 Even worse, there may be no solution.
 Does it sound familiar to you?
 Those are the same challenges that every team faces during innovation, and that’s the reason why you should adapt innovation principles to discover a strategy for changing your organization mindset.